MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

    >
    > Also, take note of the `Subject` name of the certificate as you'll need this info later.

-1. Open the `appsettings.json` configuration file to configure the HTTPS port for the web node.
+1. [Open the `appsettings.json` configuration file](admin-configuration-file.md) to configure the HTTPS port for the web node.

-   + On Windows, this file is under `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\` where `<MRS_home>` is the path to the Microsoft R Server installation directory.
-To find this path, enter `normalizePath(R.home())` in your R console.

-   + On Linux, this file is under `/usr/lib64/microsoft-deployr/9.0.1/Microsoft.DeployR.Server.WebAPI/`.

 1. In that file, search for the section starting with `"Kestrel": {` .